Bee Products

 Bee propolis, also known as bee glue, is a natural product created by bees and has been known for centuries for its medicinal properties.
 It is a sticky, resinous substance collected by worker bees from plant buds, bark, and other parts of plants, then mixed with bee saliva and wax.
 Propolis is used to seal gaps in the hive, protect against diseases and pests, and also serves as a valuable product for human health.
 It has strong antibacterial, antiviral, and antifungal properties, making it a natural protective mechanism.
 People use propolis as a dietary supplement or for topical applications due to its medicinal qualities.

-Propolis Composition:
+Propolis Composition

 The composition of propolis can vary depending on the region, plants, and bee species, but it typically includes: